Author’s Note: This article was originally posted in August 2020 and has been updated with new content.

 It’s effective to hire an analyst who can adjust their language confidently and break down complicated concepts for a variety of audiences, including for training.

-Ten: their own digital marketing assets and business model ‘walks the walk’
+10) Their own digital marketing assets and business model ‘walks the walk’

 If you are hiring an agency or consultancy, take a look at what they are doing with their own branding, marketing and advertising.